King's German Legion: Campaigns

-Although the legion never fought autonomously, its units participated in campaigns in Hanover, Pomerania, Copenhagen and Walcheren, the Peninsular War under General Sir John Moore; and the retreat to Corunna; the Peninsular Campaign under the Duke of Wellington, including the battles of Bussaco, Barrosa, Fuentes de Onoro, Albuera, Ciudad Rodrigo, Salamanca, Garcia Hernandez, Burgos, Venta del Pozo, Vittoria, San Sebastian, Nivelle, Orthez, Sicily, and the eastern parts of Spain, Northern Germany and Göhrde.
+Although the legion never fought autonomously or as a single unit, its units participated in campaigns in Hanover, Pomerania, Copenhagen and Walcheren, the Peninsular War under General Sir John Moore; and the retreat to Corunna; the Peninsular War under the Duke of Wellington, including the battles of Bussaco, Barrosa, Fuentes de Oñoro, Albuera, Ciudad Rodrigo, Salamanca, García Hernández, Burgos, Venta del Pozo, Vitoria, San Sebastián, Nivelle, Orthez, Sicily, and the eastern parts of Spain, Northern Germany and Göhrde.

 In the Peninsular Campaign, the Germans enhanced the veteran core of the British army.
 At Sabugal, in April 1811, several hundred German hussars augmented the Light Division, and the Hussars found the proper ford of the Coa River.
-At the Battle of Garcia Hernandez, the Dragoons performed the unusual feat of smashing two French square formations in a matter of minutes.
+At García Hernández, KGL dragoons performed the unusual feat of smashing two French square formations in a matter of minutes.